 Kubrick's treatment of the mountain visually compares with Close Encounters, which I've written of at some length in a special post at this link, for it's after the mountain is decapped in Close Encounters...

 And it's at that point in the film that Devil's Tower is isolated, cut off from general society, while those who have been "called" to it attempt to make their way there.
+It is this way in fairy tales.
+One is warned away from what becomes a single-minded pursuit.
+For the sake of the story, once the warning is given, the journeyer must defy it.
+Their yearning for knowledge must be satisfied.

 There is some semblance visually with our having just observed Jack looming over the miniature of the maze, then having a giant Wendy slicing open the can overlaying the mountain top, which is thus visually removed from being observed for the rest of the movie by a snow storm that will also physically isolate the Torrances and the lodge from the rest of the world, which Wendy now learns about on the television.